Public Records & Services in Whitewood

 Criminal Records

 The criminal records system in Lawrence County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
 The Lawrence County Sheriff's Office maintains these records, providing access to the public under the South Dakota Open Records Law.
-Background checks can be conducted through the South Dakota Bureau of Investigation, which offers criminal history reports for residents.
+Background checks can be conducted through the South Dakota Division of Criminal Investigation, which offers criminal history reports for residents.
 The Bureau provides a centralized database for checking criminal records across the state, including Lawrence County.

 Vital Records